-For example; rather than having a 2 hour math lesson at 10am every day, mix it up a bit.
+For example; rather than having a 2-hour math lesson at 10 am every day, mix it up a bit.
 Try doing worksheets in the morning and math games in the afternoon, or vice versa.
 Switch it up.
 This will help your child engage in the activities and be more interested.
 Think up your own imaginative ideas on how to practice math with your child.
-Go outside, to the grocery story, etc. If you apply this idea, then when you take your lessons back inside, you can expect your student to have much better results and be a more settled student.
+Go outside, to the grocery store, etc. If you apply this idea, then when you take your lessons back inside, you can expect your student to have much better results and be a more settled student.

 Practice makes perfect when trying to teach math at home.
 An independent study of over 1.1 billion LiveMathBowl questions from over 750 activities proved that after multiple attempts student results will increase from an average first attempt grade of 78.4% to 94.9%